Major projects update

 - Adding a transformer to connect the new and existing Paris busses

-- Upgrading the grounding at Berryville and Elkhorn to handle the increased fault current due to the new generation
+- Upgrading the grounding at Berryville to handle the increased fault current, due to the new generation

-A Certificate of Authority application is scheduled to be filed with the Public Service Commission of Wisconsin in February 2021 and approval is targeted between August and November 2021.
-Construction is expected to start between September and December 2021 and the project is scheduled to be in service in December 2022.
+The Certificate of Authority application was approved by the Public Service Commission of Wisconsin in July 2021.
+Construction is expected to start by December 2021 and the project is scheduled to be in service in December 2022.

 Waupaca Battery Storage Project

-MISO identified ATC’s Waupaca Area Storage Project in their 2019 MISO Transmission Expansion Planning (MTEP19) report as the preferred solution to address an identified reliability need in the Waupaca, Wis. area.
+The Waupaca Area Storage Project was identified in MISO’s 2019 MISO Transmission Expansion Planning (MTEP 19) report as the preferred solution to address an identified reliability need in the Waupaca, Wis. area.
+MISO in December 2020 approved the project’s inclusion in the regional plan.
 The $8.1 million project includes:

 The project will be installed to help address multiple transmission line outage issues and to provide additional operational flexibility.
-The MISO Board will consider including the project in the regional plan following FERC acceptance of tariff revisions to treat storage as transmission assets.
-As proposed, the project is currently estimated to be in service by the end of 2021.
+The project is estimated to be in service in late 2022.

-The rebuild of a 1950s vintage 69-kV line in Central Wisconsin, along with associated substation work, was approved by ATC management at a cost of $16.25 and met the CA/CPCN exemption criteria.
-This project consists of rebuilding approximately 4.1 miles of the existing Y-180 69-kV transmission line from Wautoma to Wild Rose and approximately 14.7 miles of the existing Y-19 69 kV transmission line from Wild Rose to Harrison.
-The two lines serve seven substations in Waupaca and Waushara County.
+This rebuild of a 1950’s vintage 69-kV line in central Wisconsin, along with associated substation work, was approved by ATC management at a cost of $16.25 and met the regulatory exemption criteria of the Public Service Commission of Wisconsin.
+This project consisted of rebuilding approximately 4.1 miles of the existing Y-180 69- kV transmission line from Wautoma to Wild Rose and approximately 14.7 miles of the existing Y-19 69-kV transmission line from Wild Rose to Harrison.
+The two lines serve seven substations in Waupaca and Waushara counties.